sgillespie/adhoc-continuous-integration/docs/adhoc-continuous-integration.md

 Instead of running each of these in a `Dockerfile` instruction, these will each execute in a separate Docker container.
 We will maintain the source code and build artifacts in a shared volume.
-Additionally, we'll create a container that runs each phase in order.
+Additionally, we'll create a container that runs each stage in order.

 This leaves us with the following containers to create: